SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ADCPowerOptions(LOW_LAT_ON  | PGA_KEEP_ON );            //  low latency on.
 Turn the PGA on, and do not automatically shut it off.
 Maximum power consumption, minimum ADC delays.
 ADCPowerOptions(LOW_LAT_OFF | PGA_AUTO_OFF);            //  low latency off.
 Turn off the PGA and enable automatic shut off.
 Minimum power consumption, maximum ADC delays. **ERRATA WARNING** turning off LOWLAT can cause problems on 2=series parts!
 See the errata for the specific part you are using.)
 ADCPowerOptions(ADC_DISABLE);                           //  turn off the ADC.
-ADCPowerOptions(ADC_ENABLE                              //  Turn the ADC back on.
+ADCPowerOptions(ADC_ENABLE);                            //  Turn the ADC back on.
 If LOWLAT mode was on, when you turned off the ADC it will still be on,.
 Same with the other options.
 ```

 As of 2.5.12 we will always disable and re-enable the ADC if touching LOWLAT, in the hopes that this will work around the lowlat errata consistently.
 **it is still recommended to call ADCPowerOptions(), if needed, before any other ADC-related functions** unless you fully understand the errata and the ramifications of your actions.
 **On most 2-series parts LOWLAT mode is REQUIRED in order to use the PGA when not using an internal reference, or measuring the DACREF!**

 Lowlat mode is enabled by default for this reason, as well as to generally improve performance.
 Disabling the ADC will end the power consumption associated with it.